-Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; single parent); or delegation of leave to person other than the mother
+Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the mother

 - In the case of the birth, adoption, or fostering of a child or children with a disability, mothers have the right to 1 extra week of leave for a new child, and to family benefits from an additional lump-sum benefit.
 In case of multiple birth, mothers have the right to 1 extra week for every new-born from the second child onward. - In the case of a premature birth or infant hospitalisation, leave is extended up to 13 weeks. - If the baby dies, leave is not reduced. - If the mother dies, the other parent can take her leave entitlements, independent of the mother's previous employment situation and entitlements, what is not the case if the father dies. - The non-contributory benefit is extended to 14 calendar days (from 42 to 56 calendar days) for single mothers, large families, multiple births, or disabilities. - In the case of adoption and foster care of a child less than six years of age, each parent must take 6 weeks of full-time leave just after the judicial or administrative decision.
 The 10 optional weeks for each parent can be taken full-time or part-time in agreement with the employer (who can, however, refuse a proposal to take the leave on a full-time basis).
-These optional weeks can be spread over the first year on a weekly basis (if the child is less than 12 months old and both parents work), or taken in one continuous period during the 1st year.
-In the case of international adoptions, which require moving to the home country of the child, public employees can take an additional two-month paid leave at a lower rate. - Same-sex parents have the same rights as heterosexual parents.
+These optional weeks can be spread over the first year on a weekly basis (if the child is less than 12 months old and both parents work), or taken in one continuous period during the first year.
+In the case of international adoptions, which require moving to the home country of the child, public employees can take an additional two-month paid leave at a lower rate. - In the case of one-parent families, although not included in the Social Security Law, the Constitutional Court has ruled in 2024 that the optional period of 10 weeks for the second parent has to be acknowledged to lone mothers, extending total leave length to 26 weeks. - Same-sex parents have the same rights as heterosexual parents.

-Additional note (e.g., if leave payments are often supplemented by collective agreements; employer exclusions or rights to postpone)
+Additional note (e.g., if leave payments are often supplemented by collective agreements, employer exclusions, or rights to postpone)

-Employed and self-employed pregnant women and mothers breastfeeding babies less than nine months old are entitled to be relocated to another workplace, if working conditions are not compatible with women in such circumstances or it is a risk for the baby.
+- Employed and self-employed pregnant women and mothers breastfeeding babies less than 9 months old are entitled to be relocated to another workplace, if working conditions are not compatible with women in such circumstances or it is a risk for the baby.
 If this cannot be accommodated, the working contract or activity must be interrupted, and leave can be taken with payment of 100 per cent of earnings.
-Such leave correspondingly lasts until the beginning of Birth and Childcare Leave, or until the baby reaches the age of nine months.
+Such leave correspondingly lasts until the beginning of Birth and Childcare Leave, or until the baby reaches the age of 9 months. - b.

-b.
 Birth and childcare leave for the parent other than the biological mother (permiso y prestación por nacimiento y cuidado del menor del progenitor distinto de la madre biológica, replaced 'Paternity leave': see 'note on terminology') (responsibility of the Ministry of Labour and Immigration)